actions/runner/docs/design/logprocessors.md

 ## Testing

 Since this work has the potential to be impactful on performance and reliability we will do heavy L0 testing around both the positive cases and the negative scenarios (getting circuit breaks etc...).
-In the negative case testing, we can simply set the threshholds extremely low.
-For exampleset memory consumption or processor utilization very low to avoid taking down the box running the tests.
+In the negative case testing, we can simply set the thresholds extremely low.
+For example, set memory consumption or processor utilization very low to avoid taking down the box running the tests.
 We are testing the circuit breaking functionality.

 Each plugin should be heavily tested in L0 fashion by contributing a set of output files and baseline results.
 The tests will feed the output test files into the log processing host with the plugin writing it's conclusions to an output file that we baseline and automate.